 However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff are alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral.
+Staff use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral on the Cheshire East stopadultabuse.org.uk website (this could be about an adult and/or a child).

-In Cheshire East if we suspect a child to be suffering or likely to suffer significant harm, including being radicalised we would contact:
+if we suspect a child to be suffering or likely to suffer significant harm, including being radicalised we would also contact:

-Cheshire East Consultation Service (ChECS): 0300 123 5012 (Option 3) and complete a Prevent referral on the www.stopadultabuse.org.uk website.
+Cheshire East Consultation Service (ChECS): :

+0300 123 5012 Option 3 - Cheshire East Consultation Service (ChECS) Then choose Option 2 - ChECS / Immediate safeguarding concerns and complete a Prevent referral on the stopadultabuse.org.uk website.